 7.1 The dimensions of various components such as body, cutting saw and blade are given in given in Fig. 2, Fig. 3 and Fig. 4 for guidance of users.
 The tolerance on various dimensions, unless specified otherwise, shall be ± 5 percent.

-7.2 Dimensions of aluminium and fibre glass handle (see Fig. 6C and Fig. 7) which is attached to tree pruners are given in Table 2:
+7.2 Dimensions of aluminium and fibre glass handle (see Fig. 6C and Fig. 7) which is attached to tree pruners are given in Table 2.

 Table 2 Dimension for Aluminium and Fibre Glass Handle